About The Palm Bayer

 Editorial Standards

 We quote documents verbatim and cite section numbers.
 We verify names against official rosters before publication.
 We do not publish rumors or speculation as fact.
-When we make a mistake, we correct it promptly and transparently.

 We do not editorialize within news coverage.
 Opinion and analysis are labeled as such.
 Sources are documented at the end of every article.